 But paying for the runic stone (see previous photo) is not all that Folkvid did.
 He also paid for the road to be built passing Anundshög and marked it with a row of monoliths.
 The road was to be used when the newly crowned king rode through his realm to receive the homage of his people.
 The monoliths are still there, and you can just imagine people travelling here in those times.

 I took a picture of a drawing at the historic site of Anundshög.
 There are several interesting signs at Anundshög explaining its history, both in Swedish and in English.
-An excellent thing I think that they added the English text, hahaha, as my Swedish isn't so good yet.

 The burial-mounds were probably built over cremation sites, where the dead body was cremated together with the burial gifts.
 It is unknown who was buried here, but it was probably a very important man; perhaps a king.

-" The stone-ships are amazing in size and in way they are build.
+The stone-ships are amazing in size and in way they are build.
 The stones are placed in a perfect symmetry around the major axis and it amazes me how they did that.
 The sides of the ships take the form of bow shaped arcs.
 The wider of the two ships is 50.8 meters long and 24.7 meters wide, which makes it exactly half as wide as it is long.
-From the top of the hill you have an excellent view over these two stone-ships."
+From the top of the hill you have an excellent view over these two stone-ships.